HIPAA Notice of Privacy Practices

 - To your personal representatives appointed by you or designated by applicable law.

 - For research purposes in limited circumstances.

 - To a coroner, medical examiner, or funeral director about a deceased person.

 - To an organ procurement organization in limited circumstances.

 - To avert a serious threat to your health or safety or the health or safety of others.

-- To a governmental agency authorized to oversee the healthcare system or government purposes.
+- To a governmental agency authorized to oversee the health care system or government programs.